Fix your smile with us! The smile of a person can say a...

 When you have dental implant surgery, a titanium post replaces your tooth’s root.
 A small hole is drilled into your jawbone so that the implant can be inserted deep into it.

 After a while, the jawbone integrates with the implant and it grows over it.
-Once the implant has been connected with a connector called “abutment”, the artificial tooth can then be attached..
+After this integration the crown can be attached to the implant with the help of a connector called “abutment”.
 The implant is permanent as it is fixed in the jawbone, and the artificial tooth is looks almost like a natural tooth.

-Treatment time for dental implants varies from case to case, but it is generally between three and six months.
+Treatment time for dental implants varies from case to case, but it is generally between 2 – 6 months.
 The implant needs to fuse with the bone after it is inserted, and you may have to wait a short while for this to happen.
 For patients who require jaw surgery and bone grafting, the procedure may take longer.

 To achieve the best results from your dental implants, you need to maintain good oral hygiene.
 The required dental care is similar to how you would care for your natural teeth – regular brushing, flossing and dental check ups.